bazel-contrib/rules_nodejs/docs/index.md

 ```

 For a more full-featured script, take a look at the [bazel_stamp_vars in Angular]

-Ideally, `rollup_bundle` and `npm_package` should honor the `--stamp` argument to `bazel build`.
-However this is not currently possible, see https://github.com/bazelbuild/bazel/issues/1054

 Finally, we recommend a release script around Bazel.
 We typically have more than one npm package published from one Bazel workspace, so we do a `bazel query` to find them, and publish in a loop.
 Here is a template to get you started: